 My oldest Morningstar MPPT Charge Controller is about 12 years old.

-Each one of their Charge Controllers come with a real English Manual and not a cheesy capitalist pamphlet.
+Each one of the Morningstar Charge Controllers come with a real English Manual and not a cheesy capitalist half-English pamphlet.

 Had I bothered to read the manual,